Outcome

 Cross-contamination doesn’t seem so bad, but it could be.
 If the bacteria is given the opportunity to grow further in the , you can become seriously ill.
 Food that contains bacteria often still looks good.
 It’s not that it smells bad and looks unappetizing like rotten meat.
 As a result, it is not quickly noticed that the food is dangerous to eat.

 Cross-contamination still occurs regularly in the industry.
 It often goes unnoticed until a line check has taken place.
 Cross-contamination can occur, for example, through the use of dough trolleys and other means of transport that are easily moved from one department to another.
-Open , containers or equipment and unpackaged products also pose a .
+Open , containers or equipment and unpackaged products also pose a risk.
 Dust formation or superimposed products or equipment (falling particles) can easily cause cross-contamination.
 Think of the storage of packaging .
-Cross-contamination also often occurs due to placed one above the other in racks.
+Cross-contamination also often occurs due to raw materials placed one above the other in racks.

 It is important to have insight into the possibilities (such as the examples described above) for cross-contamination and to think about it carefully.
 This can then be taken into account in the process to prevent cross-contamination as much as possible.
 A small example to prevent cross-contamination (also suitable for everyday household use) is the use of different cutting boards for different products.
 Another example from the meat industry where cross-contamination is taken into account in the production process is included below.